SharpStance Positioning and Messaging Logo

 Key differences between value propositions and positioning statements

-How value propositions and positioning statements work together
+How value prop statements and positioning statements work together

 These two elements aren’t meant to stand alone—they complement each other.
 Your value proposition acts as a guiding principle for your entire business.
 It explains why your company exists and what it stands for.
 Your positioning statement, on the other hand, is more tactical, zooming in on how specific products align with that broader value, while standing out in a crowded marketplace.